Doyle Public Library

 Doyle Public Library in Raymond, Illinois is a tax-supported District Library.
-Doyle Public Library District includes the villages of Raymond and Harvel, and the surrounding rural areas.
+Doyle Library District includes the villages of Raymond and Harvel, and the surrounding rural areas.

-The mission of the Doyle Public Library is to provide educational, informational, cultural, and recreational resources and services to all ages of people in the Doyle Public Library.
+The mission of the Doyle Public Library is to provide educational, informational, cultural, and recreational resources and services to all ages of people in the Doyle Public Library district.
 The library will provide access to the universe of information, and especially that information which is of immediate relevance and interest to the community it serves.

 The library seeks to accomplish its mission through prudent management and development of its resources, and by providing access to materials and services to meet the present and future needs of the community it serves.